Quinten Post: Professional career

-Golden State Warriors (2024–present)
+Golden State Warriors (2024–2026)

 On 27 June 2024, the Golden State Warriors selected Post with the 52nd overall pick in the 2024 NBA draft.
 He was the first Dutch player to be selected since Henk Norel in 2009.
 He was subsequently traded to the Portland Trail Blazers in a four-team-trade for Lindy Waters III, but then traded back to the Warriors for cash considerations.
 On a call with his parents, he cried tears of joy, but when they asked him where he was headed, he admitted he did not know.
 Weeks later he was presented by the Warriors and chose to wear the number 21.

 On 26 September 2024, Post was signed to a two-way contract with the Warriors.
 In a 30 December game against the Cleveland Cavaliers, Post scored his first career NBA points on a putback following a Pat Spencer miss.

-On 23 January 2025, Post scored a career-high 20 points for the Warriors in a 131-106 home game win over the Chicago Bulls.
+On 23 January 2025, Post scored a career-high 20 points for the Warriors in a 131–106 home game win over the Chicago Bulls.
 He also grabbed 5 rebounds and gave 3 assists.
 On January 29, Post made his first career start in a win against the Oklahoma City Thunder, 116–109.

 On 7 February 2025, the Warriors announced that they had signed Post to standard NBA contract.
-The next day, Post started and scored 18 points with 3 rebounds in a 132-111 victory over the Chicago Bulls.
+The next day, Post started and scored 18 points with 3 rebounds in a 132–111 victory over the Chicago Bulls.
 On 29 June 2025, the Warriors exercised the team option for Post.

+In February 2026, Post and fellow countryman Malevy Leons became the first pair of Dutch teammates in the NBA since 2009.

+Memphis Grizzlies (2026–present)

+On 6 July 2026, the Memphis Grizzlies signed Post to a three-year, $30 million offer sheet.
+The Warriors declined to match the offer sheet, and on 8 July, Post officially signed with the Grizzlies.